dark-kitt/wordpress-theme-vue/README.md

 ## Configure WordPress

-Finally we can start to configure WordPress and dive into the interesting part to start working with our new custom WordPress theme.
+Finally, we can start to configure WordPress and dive into the interesting part to start working with our new custom WordPress theme.
 But before we start and try to access the `api.example.kitt` domain to open the backend system, we will go one step back.
 This means stop the running container with `ctrl + C`.

-After the conatiners are stopped we need to set up the `.env` file.
-Update the follwing values.
+After the containers are stopped we need to set up the `.env` file.
+Update the following values.
 ```shell
 DB_HOST="wp-mysql"
 ...